A homopteran and a pteridophyte breakfast

 Pasoh – the final cut

-This post follows from the post titled ‘the art of selective felling’; is the last of the Malaysia visit travelogues.
-Wanted to post pics of all of us in the last chapter.
+This post follows from the post titled ‘The art of selective felling’; this one is the last of the Malaysia visit travelogues.
+Wanted to post pictures of all of us in the last chapter.
 The toughest part of the entire course was this; to say goodbye to friends we had never met even just few weeks back.
 We came together irrespective of religion, country, in some cases language, different sense of humour and what not and we departed as friends for life.
-We all plan to meet somewhere somehow and travel…but there may not be another pasoh-time with all of us together, probably there need not be…we remember the moments so well forever.
+We all plan to meet somewhere somehow and travel…but there may not be another Pasoh-time with all of us together, probably there need not be…we remember the moments so well forever.
+Terima Kasih everyone!

 Of pigs and men